THEME DEVELOPMENT WITH PREPARED SPEECHES

 Part I – Opening

-- Introduce your topic.
+• Introduce your topic.

 Part II – Main Body

-- Main point 1 – transition
+• Main point 1 – transition

-- Main point 2 – transition
+• Main point 2 – transition

-- Main point 3 – transition
+• Main point 3 – transition

 Part III – Conclusion

-- Close with impact.
+• Close with impact.

-Again, developing your speech outline can be an iterative process.
+Developing your speech outline can be an iterative process.
 Feel free to go back and revise it while you prepare and practice.

 STEP # 4: SPEECH OPENING

 Try your speech opening out loud; feel it.
 Revise it in the process so it flows naturally for you.
 Practice it at least a few times.
-Bring energy and enthusiasm with your speech opening.
+Bring energy and enthusiasm to your speech opening.

-Action Item: If you need to revise the speech theme or outline while practicing the speech opening aloud, do so.
 Practice presenting your speech opening at least three times, and use our engagement techniques (more on it is in this link – click on it.)

 STEP # 5: SPEECH CONCLUSION OR ENDING